sbimochan/jira-link-commenter/README.md

 # Jira link commenter

-This action prints "Hello World" or "Hello" + the name of a person to greet to the log.
+This action auto comments in pull request with Jira link to it.

 ## Settings